 With that said, let’s take a look at some pros and cons of eating only animal products.

 There is some benefit in the short term use of a carnivore diet if it is used as an elimination diet.

 A diet that avoids all plant-based foods would naturally contain no gluten or sugar, which are inflammatory foods that can cause digestive problems.

 By going all-meat for a short period, and then slowly adding healthy carbs back into their diet, a person could theoretically pinpoint irritating foods to avoid long-term.

 A carnivore diet would also naturally eliminate FODMAPs.
-This is an acronym which describes types of carbohydrates that don’t digest easily.
+This is an acronym that describes types of carbohydrates that don’t digest easily.